 Admissions

-The GRE requirement for the PhD program is waived for students with a master’s degree in chemistry, biochemistry, or a related field from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent degree.
+The GRE requirement is waived for students with a master’s degree in chemistry, biochemistry, or a related field from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent degree.

 Policies